"If the Earth kills you because you cannot survive against the elements--you are not going to do much against the human enemy."

 Self-loading Assault rifles

-The reasons were: Soldiers cannot fire such a powerful rifle off his shoulder on full automatic/burst fire.
+Soldiers cannot fire such a powerful rifle off his shoulder on full automatic/burst fire.
 Also, to decrease the consumption of ammo on battlefield and to prevent firing off all the ammo in panic.
 Any rifle jumps around so much on auto fire that it cannot be aimed even roughly at short range also.
 Number of experts, determined that even for spray fire, it was almost impossible to pull an auto-firing rifle in rough arc.
 It would simply start rising and will be pointing at the sky apart from wobbling all over the place.
 Better and even quicker to fire single shots at distinct targets.
+It being lighter and with a smaller bullet that a soldier can carry in larger numbers.

 Just to give an idea sterling gun (incorrectly called sten gun) fires 9x19 round and its recoil is only 1/5th of the aforesaid round but still it is not fired in full auto.
 Even double taps are only used in face to face situation at say 10m to 50m depending on firing posture.
 (But for instance Argentineans army used auto firing FNFAL)